About the TVMI Study

 - Identify program components that are associated with changes in well-being following separation from military service.

-The Wellbeing Index (WBI) is a multidimensional assessment tool designed to measure military Veterans' status, functioning and satisfaction within the four life domains of finances, vocation, social relationships and health.
+The Wellbeing Inventory (WBI) is a multidimensional assessment tool designed to measure military Veterans' status, functioning and satisfaction within the four life domains of finances, vocation, social relationships and health.

 The WBI was developed out of the TVMI study, and published in 2019 in Applied Psychology: Health and Well-Being, in the paper titled Development and validation of a tool to assess military Veterans' status, functioning, and satisfaction with key aspects of their lives.